Anna234365/rsschool-cv/cv.md

 ## **My achievements**

 I realize that from the point of view of HR-specialist at the moment I do not have any achievents at all.
-But to my mind, at least the one great thing I've already done: I started learning :blush:
+But to my mind, at least the one great thing I've already done: I started learning!

 ## **Thanks for your attention!
-Hope to meet you in a Google office once :wink: **
+Hope to meet you in a Google office once ;)**

+_PS: I experimented with emoji, but they do not show correct in github pages.
+So I decided not to waste time and delete them.
+But once I will fix with problem._